Learn how to prevent data breaches by catching stolen credentials early enough to reset them.

 Most security tools watch for attackers inside your network.
 By then, it’s often too late.

 Data breach prevention finds leaked credentials and security gaps before attackers do, blocking unauthorized access to sensitive data.
-Effective prevention combines proactive credential monitoring with technical defenses like MFA and privileged access management.
+The most effective approach combines credential monitoring (catching leaked passwords on dark web markets) with technical defenses like MFA and privileged access management.

 Prevention works on two layers.
-The first layer provides upstream visibility.
-You monitor dark web markets and infostealer logs for your organization’s exposed credentials.
-Third-party breach monitoring adds another detection source.
-When passwords leak, you reset them before attackers can use them.
+The first layer catches leaked credentials early.
+You watch dark web markets and infostealer logs for your company’s exposed passwords.
+Third-party breach data adds another detection source.
+When passwords leak, reset them.
+The window to act is short but real.

-The second layer includes technical controls.
+The second layer is technical controls.
 MFA adds friction for attackers using stolen passwords.
 Access management limits what they can reach.
 Endpoint protection catches malware.
 Behavioral analytics flags suspicious activity.

-Understanding how breaches happen helps you prevent them.
-The attack vectors have shifted significantly in recent years.
+Knowing how breaches happen helps you prevent them.
+The attack vectors have shifted in the past few years.

-Stolen credentials are now the leading cause of data breaches.
-According to Verizon’s 2024 Data Breach Investigations Report, compromised credentials are involved in nearly a third of all breaches.
+Stolen credentials are the leading cause of data breaches.
+According to Verizon’s 2025 Data Breach Investigations Report, 88% of basic web application breaches involve stolen credentials.

 The infostealer problem has exploded.
 Malware families like RedLine, Vidar, and Raccoon run continuously on infected machines.
 They capture every password the user types and exfiltrate it to attacker-controlled servers.
 These credentials end up on dark web marketplaces within hours.